Facebook pixel goes here

 Generating more leads

 When challenged some organisations concentrate on lead generation.
-But, again it is better cooperation between marketing and sales which will lead to better results.
+But, again it is better cooperation between marketing and sales that will lead to better results.

 Unless sales and marketing work together and manage to generate, nurture, hand over, close, and report on leads generating extra leads is wasteful.
 Presenting the right content, in the right context is a far more sound approach.
 And, for that to happen, sales and marketing need to cooperate fully.